-The Site Workforce Involvement Advocate will be permitted involvement in various joint union and management meetings and discussions as mutually agreed upon in advance of such meetings or discussions.
-This would be a working post.
-The company retains sole authority regarding any further continuation of the Site Workforce Involvement Advocate dependent upon associated budget and other available resources or considerations.
+The Site Workforce Involvement Advocate duties may be performed by the Unit president or his delegate.
+Involvement in various joint union and management meetings and discussions will be permitted as mutually agreed upon in advance of such meetings or discussions.
+This would be a working post; as such, the Parties recognize that performance of duties will not interfere with safe, efficient operations.